KY DICKENS BIO

 DIRECTOR | FILMMAKER

-Award winning filmmaker Ky Dickens is best known for her highly acclaimed documentary work and her endless lists of questions.
-Did the Archaeopteryx sound like a bird, a chicken or a crocodile?
+Award winning filmmaker Ky Dickens is best known for her highly acclaimed documentary work and her endless list of questions.

-If she won the lottery, she’d still want to be directing and editing.
-Storytelling, like clean water and Sriracha sauce are everyday necessities.
+If she won the lottery, she’d still want to be directing and producing.
+Storytelling, like clean water and Sriracha sauce, are everyday necessities.